aheck/clib/README.md

 # CLib

-CLib is a header-only library for C that implements the most important classes from Glib: **GList**, **GHashTable** and **GString**.
+CLib is a header-only library for C99 that implements the most important classes from GLib: **GList**, **GHashTable** and **GString**.

-Glib is a great library that provides some classes that are so useful that you want to use them in every C project.
+GLib is a great library that provides some classes that are so useful that you want to use them in every C project.
 For some of them you might even wish they were part of the C standard libraray.